alielashram/cf_week_three/README.md

 ## Description

-This app allows for listing contacts by first name, last name, Phone number, and birth date.
+This app allows for listing contacts by first name, last name, phone number, and birth date.
 Show, edit, and destroy functions are enabled.

 ## Information